 Want to save even more money or get a more direct flight?

-When selecting your destination on KAYAK.com, check the little box that reads Nearby Airports at the top of the drop down menu.
+When selecting your destination on a search engine, check the little box that reads Nearby Airports at the top of the drop down menu.
 You’ll automatically see results for airports close to your original choice, which can help you snag a flight with a chance of fewer connections or at a better price.
 Miami and Fort Lauderdale are perfect examples of this.
 We’ve saved hundreds per ticket by flying into one airport and departing from the other.

 We’ve also saved by flying into one place and renting a car and driving down to another.
 The nice part is that we’ve often incorporated the drive into the journey.
 Like the time we flew into Las Vegas, stayed for a few nights then rented a car and drove to Arizona to visit family.
 Not only did we get to check out Hoover Dam but we also had the opportunity to see the Grand Canyon and the picturesque town of Sedona.
 The nicest part was that we saved so much on our tickets by flying into Las Vegas that it paid for the cost of our rental car and a few nights in a hotel.